-Due to Corona virus all exhibitions and fairs have been cancelled up to the end of August.
+Due to Corona virus all exhibitions and fairs have been cancelled up to 2nd Dec.

-As soon as restrictions have been lifted my studio in Thame will be open by appointment everyday except Mondays.
+As soon as restrictions have been lifted my studio in Thame will be open by appointment everyday up until the 20th Dec.

 I am able to do local deliveries and most of my items can be posted, please don't hesitate to contact me if I can be of any further assistance.